You can find the agendas and the recording for the Global Roundtable below

 Coffee break

-This session highlights practical solutions to mobilise private capital at scale, focusing on catalytic and de-risking instruments, what is working in practice, and how to accelerate their adoption across markets.
+Highlighting practical solutions to mobilise private capital at scale, with a focus on catalytic and de-risking instruments.
+The discussion will explore how these tools are being applied in real-world contexts, what is working in practice, and what is needed to accelerate their adoption across markets.

 Keynote: From Belem to Antalya